George York and James Latham: Killing spree

 In late 1959, York and Latham met at Fort Hood, Texas, where both were privates in the United States Army.
 Latham had come to Fort Hood from Fort Carson, Colorado, where he had undergone basic training between May and July 1959.
-In May 1961 York and Latham (aged 18 and 19 at the time, respectively) went AWOL and decided to travel to York's hometown of Jacksonville, Florida.
+In May 1961 York and Latham (aged 18 and 19 at the time, respectively), who did not want to share their barracks with black soldiers, went AWOL, escaped from an Army stockade in Fort Hood, Texas, where the two were each serving six-month sentences, York for going AWOL and Latham for theft, and decided to travel to York's hometown of Jacksonville, Florida.

 On May 26, they encountered Edward J. Guidroz in Mix, Louisiana.
 York and Latham badly beat him and stole his truck.
 On May 29, they met Althea Ottavio and Patricia Hewett, visitors from Georgia, in Jacksonville, where they had spent the day, shopping.
 According to the Federal Bureau of Investigation, York and Latham strangled both women with their own stockings, stole their money, and dumped the car they had been driving in a ditch.

 On June 6, York and Latham attempted to rob a man in a Cadillac near Aiken, South Carolina, but the shots they fired at him missed, and their would-be victim escaped.
-On June 7, York and Latham murdered John Whittaker in Tullahoma, Tennessee.
-They took Whittaker's car and abandoned the first truck they had stolen.
+On June 7, York and Latham murdered 71-year-old John Whitaker in Tullahoma, Tennessee.
+They took Whitaker's car and abandoned the first truck they had stolen.

 On June 8, York and Latham abandoned Whittaker's car near Troy, Illinois, and hitched a ride from a passerby named Albert Reed.
 They murdered Reed, dumped his body in a creek, and commandeered his car.

 Several miles outside of Edwardsville, Illinois, York and Latham killed gas station owner Martin Drenovac, and stole gas and money from the station.
-They continued their cross-country killing spree in Wallace, Kansas where on June 9, they shot 62-year-old Otto Ziegler to death, then took his wallet.
-On June 10 in Craig, Colorado, they killed 18-year-old motel maid Rachel Moyer, dumping her body and her few belongings in a ravine.
+They continued their cross-country killing spree in Wallace, Kansas where on June 9, they shot 61-year-old Otto Zeigler to death, then took his wallet.
+On June 10 in Craig, Colorado, they killed 17-year-old motel maid Rachel Moyer, dumping her body and her few belongings in a ravine.